walerysan/CF_SQL_Rockbuster/README.md

 The repository contains:
 - data dictionary
+- entity relationship diagram
-- Postgres SQL queries
+- PostgreSQL queries
-- presentation of the results
+- presentation of the results as PDF
+- presentation in Tableau